Nutrition

 • Fruit juices with pulp or nectar, such as prune juice

-• Milk, yogurt, and pudding
+• Milk, yogurt, or pudding

 • Cream-based soups